likuanppd/likuanppd.github.io/_pages/about.md

 ## About Me

-I'm a a second-year Master student of Computer Science and Engineering at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by Dr. [Xiang ao](https://aoxaustin.github.io/index.html).
+I'm a a second-year Master student of Computer Science at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by Dr. [Xiang ao](https://aoxaustin.github.io/index.html).
 I completed my B.E. degree in Electrical engineering and Automation at Beihang University.

 A data-driven personal websited
 ======